nickstanovic/vulernarability-checker/README.md

 ## Functionality

 1. Lists all established TCP connections on the system.
-2. Filters and displays unique ports with their corresponding process names and IDs.
+2. Filters and displays unique ports with their corresponding Process Names, PIDs, and IP Addresses.
 3. Highlights ports that are commonly associated with vulnerabilities.

 ## Commonly Checked Ports